kelu124/us_rf_processing/README.md

 Here are stored ultrasound rf signals, mostly in npz to facilitate loading information.
 Accompanying images may contain metadata about the data acquisition.
 ## hp2121

-#### Image from a wirephantom bis using an hp2121 probe with un0rick.
+#### Image from a wirephantom bis using an hp2121 probe with un0rick..
+Probe: hp2121.
+Fsampling: 21MHz.

 [Link to data](data/hp2121.npusz.npz)